 Note: There can be no more convincing evidence that Frey remains a conniving, unrepentant and mendacious sociopath than when Oprah revealed – towards the end of the show – his pathetic attempt to lay a guilt trip on her by suggesting that if there was a gun backstage, he’d go and blow his brains out.
 Well, if Oprah were any less a person, she might have replied: “Actually, there is….”

-Thursday, January 26, 2006 at 12:01 PMJust days ago, I praised Google (as others had) for standing alone amongst major technology companies in defying the Bush Administration’s demand for information about the Internet searches and surfing habits of its customers.
-I was heartened by Google’s insistence that Americans had a reasonable expectation that their online activities would remain private.
+Thursday, January 26, 2006 at 12:01 PMJust days ago, I joined others in praising Google for defying the Bush Administration’s demand for information about the Internet searches and surfing habits of its customers.
+Google insisted that Americans had a reasonable expectation that their online activities would remain private.

-Yesterday, however, Google made a mockery of that principled stand by following the compromised corporate path to China that was blazed by Microsoft, Yahoo and AOL.
-Because, in exchange for access to the Chinese market, Google agreed to help China’s communist government spy on and censor its citizens’ use of the Internet.
+Yesterday, however, Google made a mockery of that principled stand by following the compromised path into the Chinese market, which Microsoft, Yahoo, and other tech companies had already blazed.
+Like them, Google agreed to help China’s totalitarian government spy on and censor its citizens’ use of the Internet in exchange for market access.

 I am profoundly dismayed by Google’s decision.
 But instead of fulminating against it, I feel moved to simply proffer a few questions that demand serious consideration in this context: